-- The University Library is an institutional subscriber to DMPOnline, an online tool developed by the Digital Curation Centre to facilitate the creation and editing of data management plans by researchers.
-The Library has developed regularly updated, extensive guidance that resides within the DMPOnline tool and is instantly accessible to researchers when answering relevant questions for their funders' requirements.
-The Library also provides a review service through DMPonline, providing personalised support to help researchers improve their data management. - The University Library is active in the sector nationally and internationally, working closely with peer research libraries, vendors and publishers to ensure the University is well positioned to take advantage of developments in the scholarly communications field.
-The University Library coordinates the governance of these activities through the University-wide Open Research Advisory Group.
-The University Library provides a range of advisory and guidance services for staff and students, utilising the skills and experience of specialist staff covering specialist systems, scholarly communications, publishing, licensing and copyright. - Students are supported through a wide variety of sessions provided through the Doctoral Development Programme, and events organised by Centres for Doctoral Training and Doctoral Training Partnerships, with supporting digital materials.
-The University Library engages in awareness raising activities and skills development pertaining to excellent research management for researchers throughout the spectrum. - Environmental scanning and advocacy around the changing landscape is an ongoing role for the Library to ensure the University is able to meet current and future needs pertaining to open research and the sharing of our research outputs.
-Locally best practice is shared with and between the research community via the regular Open Research Conversation events and the new Open Research Prize. - The Investigating and Responding to Allegations of Research Misconduct Policy and Procedure was introduced in 2014, and seeks to ensure a comprehensive and cohesive approach to addressing these issues; the Policy and Procedure has been under review during 2020/21 and a number of updates are being proposed to ensure the Policy and Procedure remain fit for purpose. - Both the Public Interest Disclosure (Whistleblowing) Policy and the Investigating and Responding to Allegations of Research Misconduct Policy advise those who report suspicions of potential research misconduct in line with the relevant policy, that they will not be penalised or suffer detriment by the University and that all associated complaints of victimisation of an individual will be treated seriously and may provide grounds for disciplinary or other appropriate action.
+- A compulsory requirement for postgraduate research students to develop Data Management Plans has been implemented for new students from the start of the 2019/20 academic year. - The University Library is engaged on multiple levels in supporting the University's research environment and works in close partnership with Professional Services colleagues to secure effective service delivery.
+It provides infrastructure and tools to support excellent research management and to enable research outputs to be widely discoverable, accessible to all and preserved for the long term.
+This includes stewardship of the institutional open access repositories for publications and data: White Rose Research Online (WRRO), White Rose ETheses Online (WREO), Online Research Data (ORDA) and a preservation system ArchiveUS. - The University Library is now an institutional subscriber to DMPOnline, an online tool developed by the Digital Curation Centre to facilitate the creation and editing of data management plans by researchers.
+The Library has developed extensive customised guidance that resides within the DMPOnline tool and is instantly accessible to researchers when answering relevant questions for their funders' requirements.
+The Library regularly updates the guidance contained within DMPOnline, so researchers always have access to the most recent policy and resource developments. - The University Library is active in the sector nationally and internationally, working closely with peer research libraries, vendors and publishers to ensure the University is well positioned to take advantage of developments in the scholarly communications field.
+The University Library coordinates the governance of these activities through the University-wide Open Access Advisory Group.
+The University Library provides a range of advisory and guidance services for staff and students, utilising the skills and experience of specialist staff covering specialist systems, scholarly communications, publishing, licensing and copyright. - Students are supported through a wide variety of sessions provided through the Doctoral Development Programme and Doctoral Training Centre events with supporting digital materials.
+The University Library engages in awareness raising activities and skills development pertaining to excellent research management for researchers throughout the spectrum. - Environmental scanning and advocacy around the changing landscape is an ongoing role for the Library to ensure the University is able to meet current and future needs pertaining to open research and the sharing of our research outputs. - The Investigating and Responding to Allegations of Research Misconduct Policy and Procedure was introduced in 2014, and seeks to ensure a comprehensive and cohesive approach to addressing these issues; the Policy and Procedure has been under review during 2020 and a number of updates are being proposed to ensure the Policy and Procedure remain fit for purpose. - Both the Public Interest Disclosure (Whistleblowing) Policy and the Investigating and Responding to Allegations of Research Misconduct Policy advise those who report suspicions of potential research misconduct in line with the relevant policy, that they will not be penalised or suffer detriment by the University and that all associated complaints of victimisation of an individual will be treated seriously and may provide grounds for disciplinary or other appropriate action.

-Commitment 2: We are committed to ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards
+Commitment 2: We are committed to ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards have appropriate arrangements in place through which researchers can access advice and guidance on ethical, legal and professional obligations and standards

-- have clear policies on ethical review and approval that are available to all researchers - make sure that all researchers are aware of, and understand policies and processes relating to ethical approval - support researchers to adopt best practice in relation to ethical, legal and professional requirements - have appropriate arrangements in place through which researchers can access advice and guidance on ethical, legal and professional obligations and standards
+- have clear policies on ethical review and approval that are available to all researchers - make sure that all researchers are aware of, and understand policies and processes relating to ethical approval - support researchers to adopt best practice in relation to ethical, legal and professional requirements